shizhehe/cartridges/README.md

 </div>

-**What is this?** This repository provides code for training a cartridge, a small KV cache representing a large dump of text, using a test-time training recipe called self-study.
+**What is this?** This repository provides code for training a cartridge, a small KV cache representing amount of textual information.
+It uses a test-time training recipe called self-study.
 The code is based on our paper *[Cartridges: Lightweight and general-purpose long context representations via self-study](https://arxiv.org/abs/2506.06266)*.

 **tl;dr** When we put lots of text (*e.g.* a whole code repo) into a language model's context, generation cost soars because of the KV cache's size. *What if we trained a smaller KV cache for our documents offline?* Using a test-time training recipe called self-study, we show that this simple idea can improve throughput by